Assistance programs in Pinellas County and St. Petersburg area.

 Free holiday programs, ranging from Thanksgiving to Christmas and others, can help the less fortunate in Pinellas County.
 Children may receive free Christmas presents or toys and seniors a hot meal.
 Other charities in the region may pass out food boxes, serve a meal or hold special Christmas events.
 More on free Christmas assistance Pinellas County.

 Clearwater Housing & Economic Development Assistance assists both new and current homeowners.
 Look into down payment assistance, housing rehabilitation loans, or free energy conservation services.
 There is also free foreclosure counseling and budget classes for individuals seeking homeownership.
-(727) 562-4030
+Phone (727) 562-4030

 Pinellas Metropolitan Ministries is a leading social service agency.
 As resources allow, they may have free food from the Box of Hope, hot meals, clothing, and emergency financial aid for housing or rent.
 Transitional housing and applications for benefits such as Medicaid, SNAP, or energy bill assistance may also be available on site at the Access Center.
 Locate assistance programs from Metropolitan Ministries.

 Low income and Pinellas County transitional housing programs are available for struggling families.
 Resources can assist residents on the verge of eviction and the homeless.
 As part of these programs, the participant can receive a place to stay while they look for employment or save money to pay the rent.
 Numerous programs are available in St. Petersburg and other area.
 Find more information short term housing Pinellas County.

 Isaiah's Inn may have rental assistance to employed people facing a onetime crisis.
-There is not any financial aid for single children without children.
+There is not any financial aid for single people without children.
 Credit and budget counseling may also be available along with funds to pay a security deposit.
 314 S. Lincoln Avenue, Clearwater, FL 33756, telephone number is (727) 449-2600.

 Pinellas County housing authority administers programs for very low income tenants as well as homeowners, or those seeking to buy a property.
 The HUD approved agency may offer the following.